Ali-Mugamai/ICS4U-Final-Project-Justin-and-Ali/README.md

 ## PLAY: https://justin-lavoie16.github.io/ICS4U-Final-Project-Justin-and-Ali/

-This is a multiplayer video game that makes use of Phaser 3 in order to function
+This is a local multiplayer video game that makes use of Phaser 3 in order to function

 ![screenshot](screenshot.png)

-## Controls
+## CONTROLS (same keyboard)

 PLAYER 1:
 (arrow keys)